nobody48sheldor/CALC-5318008/README.md

-# OS-calc
+# CALC-5318008

-OS-calc is an OS made for truning your raspberry pi into a fully functionnal and powerfull scientific calculator for cheap !
+CALC-5318008 is an OS made for truning your raspberry pi into a fully functionnal and powerfull scientific calculator for cheap !

-## installation
+## Installation

 ```
 > git clone the repo